LREadmin/multipage/README.md

 Requirements.txt file is needed for streamlit to read required libraries.
 The "ulmo" library (necessary for SNOTEL data fetch) is not supported by streamlit, which is why I separated out the "Data_fetch.py" script.

 SiteNamesListNS.txt joins the sites in siteNamesList.txt with DW collection system (North or South)

+When adding new pages, put scripts in "Pages" folder.